CEOs With Learning Disabilities: Stop Letting Labels Hold You Back

 Some Common Learning Disabilities ( And Why They Are Wrong)

 ADHD is the most-diagnosed learning disability in children.
 Doctors tell parents their children’s brain is screwed up because they can’t pay attention.
-They put the children on expensive drugs with tons of side effects.
+Children get prescribed medications that carry serious side effects, often before any other intervention is tried.
 I do not think ADHD is a learning disability.

 There is no “ADHD”.
 These kids just have brains that work faster than others.
 They switch between stimuli quicker, which is a huge advantage when used correctly.
 Attention issues do not mean a kid has a learning disability.